 During the summer nights, Strasbourg’s cathedral and Barrage Vaubin are transformed into giant canvases for a sound and light show (shows last 10 mins and run several times a night from July to September).
 Each year the show is slightly different.
 This year the barrage transformed into everything from a train to a sea monster, all reflected in the water below.

 Lights above, inside and under the arches help make it seem like the building has come to life.
-And at the cathedral the architecture was used really cleverly to make it seem like it was on fire or had demons crawling through the stained glass windows.
-I’d never seen anything like it – but you can get an idea from this video of a past show at the Barrage.
+And at the cathedral the architecture was used really cleverly to make it seem like it was on fire or had demons crawling out through the stained glass windows.
+I’d never seen anything like it – but you can get an idea from this video of a previous show at the Barrage.

 Try some Alsace specialities